E-commerce

 December 23, 2025

-Your customers sometimes need to specify an entry code, a floor, or a time slot, while for other orders this information adds no value.
-Systematically displaying a free-text field at checkout lengthens the journey and increases the risk of abandonment when the question is not relevant.
-Conditional delivery instructions consist of showing the input only when the context of the cart, product, or address justifies it.
-On Shopify, this logic generally relies on Checkout UI extensions and on storing responses in metafields, as shown in the official tutorial Add a field to checkout for delivery instructions.
+Your customers sometimes need to specify an access code, a floor, or a time slot, whereas for other orders this information adds nothing.
+Showing a free-text field at checkout systematically lengthens the journey and increases the risk of abandonment when the question is not relevant.
+Conditional delivery instructions consist of displaying the input only when the context of the cart, product, or address justifies it.
+On Shopify, this logic generally relies on Checkout UI extensions and on storing responses in metafields, as shown by the official tutorial Add a field to checkout for delivery instructions.
 This guide summarizes the mental model, platform constraints (notably Shopify Plus), display logic, and best practices aligned with Shopify documentation.
-To explore the technical ecosystem beyond checkout, also see our Shopify development resources.
+To explore the technical ecosystem beyond checkout, see also our Shopify development resources.

 Summary